Dashboard Overview

 Every feature in the dashboard is gated by permissions tied to your role within the organization.
 If a page or menu item requires a permission you don't have, it simply won't appear.
 Page-level permissions are also enforced server-side, so even direct URL access is protected.

-If you can't see a feature you expect, ask your organization owner to check your role and permissions under Settings.
+If you can't see a feature you expect, ask your organization owner to check your role and permissions under Settings → Organization settings.

 Overview Page

-The Overview page is the first thing you see after logging into the dashboard.
-It provides a real-time snapshot of your workspace — key metrics, team activity, AI performance, and account status — all in one place.
+Home → Overview is the account-level dashboard.
+It gives you a real-time snapshot of the whole organization — key metrics, team activity, AI performance and account status — in one place.

 Setup Checklist

-• Go Further — bonus steps that introduce additional features like the knowledge base, newsletter, outreach, reports, session replays, time management, and security settings
+• Go Further — bonus steps that introduce the newsletter, Engagement, Reports, Session Replays, Shifts and Security

 You'll also see pulsing dot indicators on sidebar menu items that correspond to incomplete checklist steps, guiding you to features you haven't explored yet.